Ice March: Kornilov's death

 With his army now double in size, Kornilov decided to mount an attack on Ekaterinodar, the capital of the recently established North Caucasian Soviet Republic.
 Kornilov organized his army into three brigades under Markov, Bogaevskii and Erdeli.
 The attack, which began on 10 April, was met with heavy resistance from forces more than twice the size of the Volunteers.
 Kornilov was killed when an artillery shell hit the farmhouse where he had set up headquarters.
 Some accounts have characterized this event as "very bad luck" because shell had hit the one room where Kornilov was, killing him but not injuring anybody else present in the building.

 He was succeeded in command by Denikin, who decided to abandon the assault after five days of fighting, and withdraw to the north.
 Hearing of the death of Kornilov, Lenin told the Moscow Soviet, "It can be said with certainty that, in the main, the civil war has ended."

-On the evening of 13 April, the Volunteer Army's forced march began in order to say the demoralized Volunteer Army, avoiding large Red forces.
+On the evening of 13 April, the Volunteer Army's forced march began in order to save the demoralized Volunteer Army, avoiding large Red forces.
 Denikin left 211 of his severely wounded, with doctors and nurses, at Elizavetinskaia, Diad'kovskaia, and Il'inskaia.
 By the beginning of May, the army had made it back to the border of the Don.
 According to Kenez, "The Ice March had ended.
 The Army, which had started the march with four thousand soldiers, had five thousand at the end of the campaign.
 But the greatest achievement of the march was simply survival."

 Aftermath

+The campaign inspired hope in the volunteers, and showed that the white army could resist in a huge disparity of forces, just as the Steppe March was later used to raise the moral component of the troops.